 These are genius.
 They’re picture books with a cd in the back that reads the story aloud.
-We have a couple of read-along audio books that E loves to listen to and ‘read’ along with, but we borrow most of ours.
+We have a couple of read-along audio books that E loves to listen to and ‘read’ along with (our favorite is The Jesus Storybook Bible Deluxe Edition), but we borrow most of ours.
 Check out your local library’s selection.

 Pro tip: read the book to your child before using the cd, just to get them used to the story and how it matches up with the pages.
 It’ll make it easier for them to follow along on their own, later.

 Drawing is always fun, but a toddler+crayons=disaster in the car.
 To solve this problem, we keep the Magna Doodle in the van at all times.
 We also take his Melissa & Doug On the Go Water Wow!
 Water Reveal Pad: Bible Stories* with us on all of our trips.
 These are reusable paint-with-water pictures that are perfect for quiet, mess-free entertainment.

 Pro tip: If you use a Water Wow! have a water bottle available to refill the little brush pen.

 Everyone knows a road trip needs a soundtrack, so put on your favorite tunes and have a sing-along.
 We call this “Family Choir,” and it’s a big hit with cranky infants and toddlers alike.
 Or, put some quiet music on to facilitate toddler naps.
 Disciple Mama officially recommends Wee Sing Bible Songs(FREE from Amazon Music for Amazon Prime members).

 Pro tip: give your toddler a cute little bluetooth speaker and pipe the music from your phone.
 E loves the

 My Audio Pet Mini Bluetooth Animal Wireless Speaker*.It will allow you to have a pleasant conversation with your spouse without shouting over the entirety of “Father Abraham.”